dp-labs/dora/README.md

 ## Status

-Dora is currently in the Proof-of-Concept (PoC) stage, with support for ERC-20 contracts.
-It is under active development and is not yet ready for production use.
+Dora is currently in the MVP stage, with support for EVM functionalities.
+It is actively under development and will soon be ready for production use.

 ## Why